eli-johnson-04/portfolio/activity/03-25-2025-Website-Online!.md

 ## Road to production
 Now I am going to prettify the spheres, keep them from colliding inadvertently, fix some click detection issue, and add more content!
 I want to ensure the profile stays consistent across varying screen sizes (I detest frontend work) but if I'm going to do this, I'm going to do it right.
 More updates soon!

-**TL;DR: Website is working after hours of toiling.
-More content and inclusion on applications soon!**